thepolicylab/initial-website/README.md

 layout: page
 ---

-Initial Policy Lab website
+Initial website for The Policy Lab
 ==========================

-An intro website for _the Policy Lab_ at Brown University, April 2019.
+An intro website for _The Policy Lab_ at Brown University, May 2019.
 Static HTML generated from [Jekyll](https://jekyllrb.com/) with [SASS](https://sass-lang.com/), [Bootstrap 4.3](https://getbootstrap.com/docs/4.3/getting-started/introduction/), and [Autoprefixer](https://github.com/vwochnik/jekyll-autoprefixer).